Niggas vs. Black People: Retirement

-The controversy caused by Rock's constant use of the word "nigger" led him to remove the rant from his show.
-In a 2005 60 Minutes interview, Rock said: "By the way, I've never done that joke again, ever, and I probably never will.
-'Cos some people that were racist thought they had license to say nigger, so, I'm done with that routine."
+The controversy caused by Rock's constant use of the word "nigga" led him to remove the rant from his show.
+In a 2005 60 Minutes interview, Rock said, "By the way, I've never done that joke again, ever, and I probably never will.
+'Cos some people that were racist thought they had license to say nigga, so, I'm done with that routine."

-Cultural impact
+Cultural influence

-Barack Obama directly referred to the routine while campaigning to be elected president during a Father's Day speech on June 15, 2008, saying: "Chris Rock had a routine.
+Barack Obama directly referred to the routine while campaigning to be elected president during a Father's Day speech on June 15, 2008, saying, "Chris Rock had a routine.
 He said some—too many of our men, they're proud, they brag about doing things they're supposed to do.
 They say 'Well, I—I'm not in jail.'
 Well, you're not supposed to be in jail!"

 In the second episode of the first season of NBC's The Office, "Diversity Day", the main character Michael Scott performs a version of this skit, which results in a day-long racial sensitivity seminar for the office staff.